Bachelor's Degree in Applied Mathematics, Masters Degree in Applied Mathematics

 - Students must have completed a minimum of two APPM or STAT courses numbered 3000 or higher with grades of 3.4 or higher

-Students may take up to and including 12 hours while in the undergraduate program which can later be used toward the master's degree.
+Students may take up to 12 hours while in the undergraduate program which can later be used toward the master's degree.
 However, only 6 graduate credit hours may be double counted toward the bachelor's degree and the master's degree.
-Students must apply to graduate with the bachelor's degree, and apply to continue with the master's degree, early in the semster in which the undergraduate requirements will be completed. (*Students who were admitted prior to July 2019 follow a concurrent Bachelor's/Master's structure, and the two degree are awarded simultaneously when requirements for both degrees are met.)
+Students must apply to graduate with the bachelor's degree, and apply to continue with the master's degree, early in the semester in which the undergraduate requirements will be completed.
+The bachelor's degree will be awarded upon completion of the undergraduate requirements before the student moves to graduate status to continue the master's degree program.

-If you are interested in the Applied Mathematics BAM degree program, please meet with your advisor regarding the BAM program and then contact the APPM graduate coordinator at email@example.com for more information.
+If you are interested in the Applied Mathematics BAM-AMEN degree program, please meet with your faculty advisor regarding the BAM-AMEN program and then contact the APPM graduate coordinator at firstname.lastname@example.org for more information.

-Students in the concurrent BS/MS program must have an Applied Math faculty advisor with whom they consult to compose a degree plan.
-This plan will include a list of courses to be taken from the semester following admission to the BS/MS program through the end of the graduate program and will ensure that the requirements for both the BS and the MS degrees are satisfied.
-This plan must be filed with the APPM Department Student Coordinator by the end of the third week of the first semester in which the student has been admitted into the program.
+Students in the BAM-AMEN program must have an Applied Math faculty advisor with whom they consult to compose a degree plan.
+This plan will include a list of courses to be taken from the semester following admission to the BAM-AMEN program through the end of the graduate program and will ensure that the requirements for both the BS and the MS degrees are satisfied.

 Continuation in the Program

-Until a student in this program satisfies all requirements for the BS degree, he/she will be governed by the rules and regulations applicable to any undergraduate major in the Applied Math department.
-A student in the BS/MS program, who has satisfied the BS requirements, can choose to continue their undergraduate status or can request admittance to the Graduate School.
-This decision should be made after consultation with their advisor and the financial aid office as this can affect financial aid.
+Until a student in this program satisfies all requirements for the BS degree, he/she/they will be governed by the rules and regulations applicable to any undergraduate major in the Applied Math department.
+After a student has graduated with the BS degree and entered graduate status, he/she/they will be governed by the rules and regulations of the graduate school and the Applied Math graduate program.

-Students who decide not to continue in the BS/MS program must complete the usual BS requirements to obtain that degree.
+Students who decide not to continue in the BAM-AMEN program must complete the usual BS requirements to obtain that degree.